Maximize your performance during the Applied Exams!

 - Perioperative respiratory events

-- Other perioperative emergencies
+- Other perioperative/peripartum events

-- Ventilatory modes used in normal and critically-ill patients
+- Ventilatory modes used in normal and critically ill patients

-- Biventricular function and wall motion
+- Biventricular function and wall motion assessment

 - Presence or absence of an atrial septal defect